ggmichael/craterstatsGUI/README.md

 Double-click the executable to launch the GUI, or call with parameters from console for command-line mode.

+The plot files used to generate [Gallery](https://github.com/ggmichael/craterstats/blob/main/docs/gallery.md) images can be found in the `demo/` folder of the installation.

 ### Bug reports

 Please open a GitHib [issue](https://github.com/ggmichael/craterstatsGUI/issues) if you have an account; alternatively, contact the author by email.